dacav/mood/README.md

 Rooms can have links to other rooms to define geography.
 Each NPC is a process which allows interaction via Telnet protocol.

+The funny part is that a room may as well reside on another server… which is just linked by means of a Gopher link.
+So immagine a world made of raspberry PI and/or random user machines… and people exploring them.

 Details are still foggy… but this should give you the idea…

 [gopher]: <https://en.wikipedia.org/wiki/Gopher_protocol>